The Moment You Recognise Yourself

 Representation Removes the Need to Perform

-When you don’t see yourself represented, fashion becomes a performance.
+When you do not see yourself represented, fashion becomes a performance.
 You dress for approval.
-You choose what’s “acceptable.”
-You leave parts of yourself behind.
+You choose what is “safe.”
+You leave parts of yourself behind — quietly, repeatedly, until it feels normal.

 Is this too much?